Basu30/Basu30/README.md

 ## Hi there 👋

 I'm **Basu**, a full-stack developer based in Calgary, Canada 🇨🇦
-I enjoy building real-world applications with modern tech like React, Node.js, PostgreSQL, and React Native.
+I enjoy building real-world applications with modern tech like React, Node.js, MongoDB, Firebase, PostgreSQL, and React Native.

 ---